Liberty Oilfield Services Inc. (NYSE:LBRT) Receives Consensus Rating of “Hold” from Analysts

-Liberty Oilfield Services Inc. (NYSE:LBRT – Get Rating) has been assigned a consensus recommendation of “Hold” from the fourteen brokerages that are covering the company, MarketBeat.com reports.
-Eight analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-The average 12 month target price among brokers that have covered the stock in the last year is $15.32.
+Liberty Oilfield Services Inc. (NYSE:LBRT – Get Rating) has been given a consensus recommendation of “Hold” by the fourteen ratings firms that are covering the company, Marketbeat Ratings reports.
+Eight research analysts have rated the stock with a hold rating and four have issued a buy rating on the company.
+The average twelve-month price target among analysts that have issued a report on the stock in the last year is $15.32.

-LBRT has been the topic of a number of research reports.
-The Goldman Sachs Group boosted their target price on shares of Liberty Oilfield Services from $14.00 to $16.00 and gave the stock a “neutral” rating in a report on Thursday.
-Bank of America upgraded shares of Liberty Oilfield Services from a “neutral” rating to a “buy” rating in a report on Friday, March 11th.
-Morgan Stanley boosted their price target on shares of Liberty Oilfield Services from $15.00 to $20.00 and gave the company an “overweight” rating in a report on Monday, April 11th.
-Stifel Nicolaus boosted their price target on shares of Liberty Oilfield Services from $15.00 to $18.00 in a report on Friday, April 8th.
-Finally, Wells Fargo & Company lowered shares of Liberty Oilfield Services from an “overweight” rating to an “equal weight” rating and boosted their price target for the company from $14.00 to $15.00 in a report on Thursday, March 31st.
+Several research analysts have issued reports on LBRT shares.
+Stifel Nicolaus increased their price objective on Liberty Oilfield Services from $15.00 to $18.00 in a research report on Friday, April 8th.
+Wells Fargo & Company lowered Liberty Oilfield Services from an “overweight” rating to an “equal weight” rating and lifted their price objective for the company from $14.00 to $15.00 in a research note on Thursday, March 31st.
+Morgan Stanley raised their target price on Liberty Oilfield Services from $15.00 to $20.00 and gave the company an “overweight” rating in a report on Monday, April 11th.
+Zacks Investment Research upgraded Liberty Oilfield Services from a “sell” rating to a “hold” rating and set a $10.00 price target for the company in a report on Monday, January 3rd.
+Finally, Bank of America upgraded Liberty Oilfield Services from a “neutral” rating to a “buy” rating in a research report on Friday, March 11th.

-In related news, major shareholder Limited/Nv Schlumberger sold 7,224,173 shares of Liberty Oilfield Services stock in a transaction on Monday, February 28th.
-The shares were sold at an average price of $11.60, for a total value of $83,800,406.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Christopher A. Wright sold 50,000 shares of Liberty Oilfield Services stock in a transaction on Tuesday, February 1st.
-The shares were sold at an average price of $12.57, for a total transaction of $628,500.00.
+In related news, CEO Christopher A. Wright sold 50,000 shares of the business’s stock in a transaction on Tuesday, February 1st.
+The shares were sold at an average price of $12.57, for a total value of $628,500.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, major shareholder Limited/Nv Schlumberger sold 7,224,173 shares of the company’s stock in a transaction on Monday, February 28th.
+The shares were sold at an average price of $11.60, for a total transaction of $83,800,406.80.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 7,276,673 shares of company stock worth $84,460,027.
-Company insiders own 3.40% of the company’s stock.
+In the last 90 days, insiders have sold 7,276,673 shares of company stock valued at $84,460,027.
+Corporate insiders own 3.40% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Point72 Hong Kong Ltd bought a new position in shares of Liberty Oilfield Services during the 4th quarter worth about $26,000.
-UBS Group AG increased its holdings in shares of Liberty Oilfield Services by 807.2% during the 3rd quarter.
-UBS Group AG now owns 5,271 shares of the company’s stock worth $64,000 after purchasing an additional 4,690 shares during the period.
-Fieldpoint Private Securities LLC bought a new position in shares of Liberty Oilfield Services during the 4th quarter worth about $57,000.
-Royal Bank of Canada increased its holdings in shares of Liberty Oilfield Services by 380.6% during the 2nd quarter.
-Royal Bank of Canada now owns 7,003 shares of the company’s stock worth $100,000 after purchasing an additional 5,546 shares during the period.
-Finally, Marshall Wace LLP increased its stake in Liberty Oilfield Services by 95.7% in the first quarter.
-Marshall Wace LLP now owns 9,050 shares of the company’s stock valued at $139,000 after acquiring an additional 4,425 shares during the period.
-85.86% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Van ECK Associates Corp raised its position in shares of Liberty Oilfield Services by 21.9% during the 3rd quarter.
+Van ECK Associates Corp now owns 10,556,308 shares of the company’s stock valued at $128,048,000 after buying an additional 1,893,438 shares in the last quarter.
+Allspring Global Investments Holdings LLC bought a new stake in shares of Liberty Oilfield Services in the fourth quarter worth $17,064,000.
+Goldman Sachs Group Inc. grew its holdings in shares of Liberty Oilfield Services by 877.7% in the third quarter.
+Goldman Sachs Group Inc. now owns 1,571,538 shares of the company’s stock worth $19,063,000 after acquiring an additional 1,410,807 shares during the period.
+Point72 Asset Management L.P. purchased a new position in Liberty Oilfield Services during the fourth quarter valued at $6,518,000.
+Finally, Macquarie Group Ltd. lifted its position in shares of Liberty Oilfield Services by 31.2% in the third quarter.
+Macquarie Group Ltd. now owns 2,273,789 shares of the company’s stock valued at $27,580,000 after acquiring an additional 540,508 shares in the last quarter.
+85.86% of the stock is owned by institutional investors.

 Liberty Oilfield Services Inc provides hydraulic fracturing and wireline services, and related goods to onshore oil and natural gas exploration and production companies in North America.
 It also offers hydraulic fracturing pressure pumping services, including pressure pumping and pumpdown perforating services, as well wireline services, proppant delivery solutions, data analytics, related goods and technologies.